Hyperbola GNU/Linux-libre

-Hyperbola GNU/Linux-libre is a Linux distribution for the i686 and x86-64 architectures.
-It is based on Arch Linux snapshots and Debian development.
-It includes the GNU operating system components and the Linux-libre kernel instead of the generic Linux kernel.
-Hyperbola GNU/Linux-libre is listed by the Free Software Foundation as a completely free operating system, true to their Free System Distribution Guidelines.
+Hyperbola GNU/Linux-libre is a Linux distribution for the i686 and x86-64 architectures, including the GNU operating system components and the Linux-libre kernel instead of the generic Linux kernel.
+Free Software Foundation considers it a completely free operating system, true to their Free System Distribution Guidelines.
+Hyperbola GNU/Linux-libre uses pacman as the package manager and some patchsets from the Debian development though stopping using patchsets from Debian beyond the version Debian 12.